-The significant transport corridors identified in Maps 25 and 26 reflect the key strategic transport corridors identified in Maps 2 and 3 of the operative Regional Land Transport Plan 2021-2051 2015-2045, which classifies them as current and future arterial, regional, national and national high volume road corridors, and regional and national rail corridors nationally, regionally and sub-regionally significant.
-Significant transport corridors are equivalent to strategically important inter- and intra-regional road and rail corridors identified national, regional and sub-regional significant transport corridors in the Regional Land Transport Plan.
+The significant transport corridors identified in Maps 25 and 26 reflect the key strategic transport corridors identified in Maps 2 and 3 of the operative Regional Land Transport Plan 2021-2051, which classifies them as current and future arterial, regional, national and national high volume road corridors, and regional and national rail corridors.
+Significant transport corridors are equivalent to strategically important inter- and intra-regional road and rail corridors identified in the Regional Land Transport Plan.